What’s in store for you

 Accessibility

-The Fort Heritage Precinct is an outdoor site so be sure to prepare for the weather and bring a pair of walking shoes in order to experience all that the site has to offer.
+The Fort Heritage Precinct is an outdoor site so be sure to prepare for the weather and bring a pair of walking shoes to experience all that the site has to offer.

 Education Programs

-If you’re interested in bringing your students to the Fort Heritage Precinct, reach out to us at 780-998-1783 or at [email protected]!
+If you’re interested in bringing your students to the Fort Heritage Precinct, call 780-998-1783 or email [email protected]!

 Our Mission